santosfer/santosfer/README.md

 ### Olá, eu sou a Fernanda 👋
 - 🌱 I’m currently learning Java Script, HTML and CSS.
-I'm participating in the program "Empower code for women" with Alura and Zenvia until november 2022.
+I'm participating in the program "Empower Code for women" with Alura and Zenvia until november 2022.
 - 💬 Ask me about art, culture, movies and series.
-- 😄 Pronouns: she/her.
+- 😌 Pronouns: she/her.
-- ⚡ Fun fact: did toy know there's a dutch saying that goes like "elk nadeel, heb zijn voordeel"?
+- ⚡ Fun fact: did you know there's a dutch saying that goes like "elk nadeel, heb zijn voordeel"?

 <div align="center">
   <a href="https://github.com/santosfer">